radixdlt/typescript-radix-engine-toolkit/README.md

-// We first begin by creating the transaction header that will be used for the transaction. let transactionHeader = new TransactionHeader(
-  1 /* The transaction version.
-Currently always 1 */,
-  NetworkId.Simulator /* The network that this transaction is destined to */, 3910 /* The start epoch (inclusive) of when this transaction becomes valid */, 3920 /* The end epoch (exclusive) of when this transaction is no longer valid */, await generateRandomNonce() /* A random nonce */, notaryPrivateKey.publicKey() /* The public key of the notary */, true /* Whether the notary signature is also considered as an intent signature */, 100_000_000 /* A limit on the amount of cost units that the transaction can consume */, 0 /* The percentage of fees that goes to validators */ );
+// We first begin by creating the transaction header that will be used for the transaction. let transactionHeader = new TransactionHeader( NetworkId.Simulator /* The network that this transaction is destined to */, 3910 /* The start epoch (inclusive) of when this transaction becomes valid */, 3920 /* The end epoch (exclusive) of when this transaction is no longer valid */, await generateRandomNonce() /* A random nonce */, notaryPrivateKey.publicKey() /* The public key of the notary */, true /* Whether the notary signature is also considered as an intent signature */, 0 /* The percentage of fees that goes to validators */ );